sakamoti/modernfortran-libs/README.md

 In GNU Octave, functions such as dlmread and dlmwrite can be used to read text files.
 The *mod_io.f90* is a module that simulates the behavior of these functions.

+*mod_doubly_linkedlist.f90* is a doubly linked list module which can list up any data types.

 ## Dependencies
 Basically, there are no other dependencies since it is written only in fortran.
 It can be used by compiling and linking the f90 file under src.